Guerzony/S107/src/main/docs/database/database.md

 #### menu

-Stores information about the menus created by users or imported from equipments.
+Stores information about the menus created by users or imported from users.

 ---